eric-burel/data-fetching-patterns-in-react/README.md

 }
 ```

-That means we can only send a request for fetching the recommendation articles **after** we have already have the response of the **user** API.
+We can only send a request for fetching the recommendation feeds **after** we have already have the response of the **user** API.

-Based on the discussion about Asynchronous state management and Parallel data fetching, I think a related pattern about stylish of the code worth to discuss, it's the Declarative Data Fetching.
+Based on the discussion about Asynchronous State Management and Parallel Data Fetching, I think a related pattern about stylish of the code worth to discuss, it's the Declarative Data Fetching pattern.

 ## Pattern: Declarative Data Fetching

+The Declarative Data Fetching is a development approach where you specify what data your application needs in a high-level, declarative way, rather than detailing how to fetch that data.

+This pattern leverages abstractions provided by frameworks or libraries to handle the data retrieval process, including managing states like loading, success, and error, behind the scenes.
+It allows developers to focus on the structure and presentation of data in their applications, promoting cleaner and more maintainable code.

 Let's take another look at the `Friends` component in the above section.
 It has to maintain three different states and register the callback in `useEffect`, setting the flag correctly at the right time, arrange the different UI for different states: